benc-uk/nodejs-demoapp/README.md

 Enable this by setting `WEATHER_API_KEY`

-This will require a API key from Dark Sky, you can [sign up for free and get one here](https://darksky.net/dev).
+This will require a API key from OpenWeather, you can [sign up for free and get one here](https://openweathermap.org/price).
 The page uses a browser API for geolocation to fetch the user's location.
 However, the `geolocation.getCurrentPosition()` browser API will only work when the site is served via HTTPS or from localhost.
 As a fallback, weather for London, UK will be show if the current position can not be obtained

 ### User Authentication with Azure AD